Prior to your internship

 Now it is time for you to look for internships.
 There are several ways to do that:

-• contact organisations in which you are interested
+• contact organisations that interest you

 • contact organisations where our students have previously interned